fricas/fricas/src/doc/sphinx/source/install.rst

 match.
 After creating ``hsbcl`` one can then configure FriCAS like
 ::

-    ../fricas-1.3.9/configure --with-lisp=/path/to/hsbcl --enable-gmp
+    ../fricas/configure --with-lisp=/path/to/hsbcl --enable-gmp

-FriCAS built in this way will contain Hunchentoot_ and can be used by jFriCAS_.
+FriCAS built in this way will contain Hunchentoot_ and can be used by jFriCAS.

 X libraries (optional, but needed for graphics and HyperDoc)